The Night Sky At Kelling Heath

 Kelling Heath is one of the best areas in the country for astronomy, where the night sky is a precious and cherished part of the camping experience, and is protected for all to enjoy.

 To help reduce light pollution and maximise the enjoyment of the night sky, lighting at Kelling Heath is kept to the main public areas and touring amenity buildings.
 Guests may wish to bring torches for their own convenience.

-Holidaymakers wanting to book a stay at Norfolk's award winning Kelling Heath Holiday Park are given a somewhat unusual bit of advice - don't forget your torch
+Holidaymakers wanting to book a stay at Norfolk's award-winning Kelling Heath Holiday Park are given somewhat unusual advice - don't forget your torch.

-The suggestion is made in Kelling Heath's publicity and actually highlights just how far the park will go in its aim to offer guests a truly special holiday in a setting which has won a fistful of top environmental awards in recent years.
+The suggestion is made in Kelling Heath's promotion and highlights just how far the park will go to offer guests a truly special holiday in a setting that has won top environmental awards in recent years.

-Kelling Heath Holiday Park has a very specific policy on external lighting anywhere except its Village Square - there simply isn't any!
+Kelling Heath Holiday Park has a very specific policy on external lighting anywhere - there isn't any, except its Village Square!
 The park adjoins Kelling Heath, which is a Site of Special Scientific Interest.
-The very character of heathland is low growing vegetation with long, open, expansive views and is one of the few areas in Norfolk where it can feel as though you have ventured into the 'wilderness'.
+The very character of heathland is low-growing vegetation with long, open, expansive views and Kelling Heath is one of the few areas in Norfolk where it can feel as though you have ventured into the 'wilderness'.

 The Park's countryside consultant, Kevin Hart, says there are three main reasons why Kelling resists bringing in street and path lighting:

-Mr Hart says that the Park as it is laid out is hugely popular with visitors and that lighting is commonly not a part of the Norfolk landscape:
+Mr Hart says that the Park is hugely popular with visitors and that lighting is commonly not a part of the Norfolk landscape:

 "Lights would suburbanise the woodland and heathland, changing the atmosphere and ambience that people travel from all over the country to experience."

-"It seems a small price to pay - by carrying a torch a large piece of the Norfolk Countryside is protected from losing its beautiful night sky and its wonderful rural character."
+"It seems a small price to pay - by carrying a torch, a large piece of the Norfolk Countryside is protected from losing its beautiful night sky and wonderful rural character."